 4. Avoid Vendor lock-in and know your Separation Agreements

 Cloud vendors may try to get an initial long-term contract with lock-in periods varying from months to years and often levy early termination charges.
-While choosing a cloud provider it is important to evaluate the Separation Agreements in place.
+While choosing a cloud security service provider it is important to evaluate the Separation Agreements in place.
 While separation maybe the last thing that comes to mind while choosing a vendor, it is still one of the most important things to consider.
 It may also be crucial to inquire whether the vendor has the capability to retain your data even after your contract has ended with them, in order to avoid any possible data breaches.

 5. Check the Service Level Agreements